-The Proteomics Core Facility offers a range of techniques for the identification and characterization of proteins.
-These include the following, often used in combination – please enquire for additional applications that may fit your needs.
+The Proteomics Core Facility offers a range of techniques for the identification, characterization and quantification of proteins and proteomes.
+These include the following techniques and approaches, often used in combination – please enquire for additional applications that may fit your needs.

 Protein and Peptide Separation

 - High pH (pH 10) reverse phase chromatography, for offline fraction collection, as a pre-fractionation step in peptide-based proteomics, prior to LC-MS/MS analyses.

 - SDS-PAGE gel electrophoresis.